FDelporte/FXGLSystemMonitoring/blog.md

 In this example we are only using a subset of all the data which is available from psutil to show as a proof-of-concept.
 A full overview is available on [pypi.org/project/psutil](https://pypi.org/project/psutil/).

-A small part of the Python-code shows how the virtual memory info is transferred:
+A small part of the Python code shows how the virtual memory info is transferred:

 ```
 virtual = psutil.virtual_memory()